 Federal Direct Loans:

-- Complete the Free Application for Federal Student Aid (FAFSA) with the ABSW School Code: G04080, if you have not yet completed a FAFSA. - Complete the Summer Supplemental Financial Aid Application available by request from the Consortial Financial Aid Office.
-Write to finaid@gtu.edu with the subject line "Summer Aid Application."
+- Complete the Free Application for Federal Student Aid (FAFSA) with the BST School Code: G01120, if you have not yet completed a FAFSA. - Your financial aid file must be complete (no missing documents) before an award can be made.